panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 const numbers = [1, 3, 4]; // consists of 1, 3 and 4
 ```

-To help you easily access elements of collections of different structure, JavaScript implements a special pattern named [iterator](https://refactoring.guru/design-patterns/iterator).
+To easily access elements of collections of different structure, JavaScript implements a special pattern named [iterator](https://refactoring.guru/design-patterns/iterator).

-In this post, you will learn what are *iterables* and *iterators*.
-You'll also learn how to consum the iterables: how to iterate over the collection using `for...of` cycle, transform any iterable to an array using the spread operator `[...iterable]`, and more.
+In this post, as a part of the iterator pattern, you'll learn what are *iterables* and *iterators*.
+You'll also learn about iterables consumers: how to iterate over a collection using `for...of` cycle, transform any iterable to an array using the spread operator `[...iterable]`, and more.

 ```toc
 ```